odedindi/landpro/README.md

-from the frontend forlder run yarn install if you dont have yarn you can (and totally should) add it globally with:
+from the frontend folder run yarn install if you dont have yarn you can (and totally should) add it globally with:
 * npm install --global yarn